Sparsest Piecewise-Linear Regression of One-Dimensional Data

 \begin{itemize} \item In the cases where the sparsest solution is not unique, the choice of solution specified by \eqref{eq:sparsest_sol_even} (which is \emph{not} the one shown in Figure~\ref{fig:2_sat}) is guided by simplicity.
 However, it is an arbitrary choice that can be adapted depending on the application. \item Notice that the $x_m$ such that $\etacano(x_m) = 0$ need not be included in the vector of knots $\x'$ built in the algorithm, since we have $a_m = 0$.
 Therefore, there is in fact no knot at $x_m$ in the canonical solution, which implies that the sparsity of $\fcano$ is strictly less than $M-2$.
-This corresponds to alignment cases of the data points, \ie the points $\P0{m-1}$, $\P0{m}$, and $\P0{m+1}$ are aligned, as illustrated in Figure~\ref{fig:cano_example}. \item Algorithm \ref{alg:algo_constrained} is extremely fast: it takes linear time $\Spc{O}(M)$ with respect to the number of data points.
-This is a remarkable feature, since it is used to solve a continuous-domain optimization problem exactly.
-In fact, it is in the same complexity class as the simple computation of $\fcano$. \item Algorithm \ref{alg:algo_constrained} can be translated into an online algorithm, \ie an updated solution can be computed efficiently if a new input data point is added.
+This corresponds to alignment cases of the data points, \ie the points $\P0{m-1}$, $\P0{m}$, and $\P0{m+1}$ are aligned, as illustrated in Figure~\ref{fig:cano_example}. \item Algorithm \ref{alg:algo_constrained} can be translated into an online algorithm, \ie an updated solution can be computed efficiently if a new input data point is added.
 More precisely, when a new data point $\P0{M+1}$ is added, the reconstructed signal is at worst only modified in the saturation interval $I = [x_{s_{n}-1}, x_{s_n + \alpha_n}]$ if $x_{M+1} \in I$.
 Since in practice, we usually have $\alpha_n \ll M$, the computational complexity of updating the solution is typically much smaller than rerunning the complete offline algorithm. \end{itemize}